chan-hoo/ufs-da-workflow/README.md

 ```
 where `[machine]` is `gaeac6`, `hera`, `hercules`, `orion`, or `ursa`.

-5. Copy the sample configuration and modify it as needed:
+5. Copy a sample configuration and modify it as needed:
 ```
 cd parm
-cp config_samples/config.S2SWA.snow-DA.letkf-oi.ghcn.ic_from_dir.yaml config.yaml
+cp config_samples/config.[sample_case].yaml config.yaml
 vim config.yaml
 ```
 Change the parameter values such as `ACCOUNT` as needed.